attack-monkey/Lean-Functional-Typescript/README.md

 fpipe(
   [1, 2, 3],
   reverse,
-  append('blast off!'),
+  append('blast off!')
-  chain(console.log)
 )

 Why?
 Because none of the functions are 'bound' to an object or class, but instead can work on any values that meet their call signature.
+Simplicity and flexibility is baked in.

 ```